• Skip to primary navigation

 Getting Around Drumheller

 Drumheller is a small town – so small, in fact, that it does not have a public transit system!
 People get around via car, bicycle or walking.
-The town has a tourist map to help you find your way on foot.
+For taxis in Drumheller, you are also low on options.

 Where to Stay in Drumheller